What are the main deal points in a recording agreement?

 E. There is usually a further reduced rate for secondary markets, such as for record clubs sales, budget lines, and sometimes mid-priced records.
 And, there may also be special treatment for multi-record packages.
 There is also a special rule regarding “Greatest Hits” or other re-releases.

 (9) Advances: Royalty “advances” are basically pre-payments of estimated royalties.
-They are non-refundable but recoupable, meaning they can be paid back to the record company from artist’s earnings only.
+They are non-refundable but recoupable, meaning they can be paid back to the record company from the artist’s earnings only.
 They come in different forms, the obvious being an advance payable upon execution of an exclusive recording agreement.

 (10) Reserves: Currently, most record companies limit returns to 20% to 22% of records shipped.
 Because record companies do not know how many records will be returned by retailers, they compute mechanical royalties based on net sales “less returns” so as to avoid any overpayment of royalties.
 They maintain what is known as a “reserve” against future returns.
-The reserves is a percentage of gross sales of a record.
+The reserve are a percentage of gross sales of a record.
 These reserves may range from 30% to 75%.
 Since most record companies are not going to accept more than a 22% return privilege from retailers, the artist should try to limit these to “reasonable” reserves, not to exceed a certain percentage (e.g., 20% to 25%), and include a specific liquidation clause ensuring full payment after a certain period of time (e.g., within three or four accounting periods.).

 (11) Cross-collateralization: This clause should definitely be avoided.
 A cross-collateralization clause compromises the song writer’s otherwise independent royalty income.
 Under this clause, the record company is allowed to recoup mechanical royalty advances from sources other than from the actual sales of the record in question.
 For example, if an artist owes the record company for unrecouped mechanical royalties from LP1, the record company can use sales from LP2 or even publishing income to get paid.
 This obviously substantially reduces and sometimes eliminates the likelihood that the artist will receive any royalties.
 This clause is never called by its name.
 It is usually recognizable by the term, “all agreements between artist and record company heretofore or hereafter entered into shall be deemed to be one accounting unit.”
 Always try to get these clauses removed from the recording contract.